Myu-Unix/eth1_light_client_to_metamask/README.md

     ./geth --data-dir /mnt/eth_chain --syncmode "light" --http --http.port 5566 --http.api personal,web3,eth,net --http.corsdomain '*' --rpc --rpcaddr <REPLACE_BY_YOUR_LOCAL_IP>

-For this tutorial, I have used 192.168.1.15 as local IP, I will use this value later on.
+For this tutorial, I have used 192.168.1.15 as "local IP", I will use this value later on.
+Change it accordingly.

-Let the blockchain sync, with the Light client, it's pretty fast, around 15 mins, you can see if it's synced if you only have "Imported new block headers" messages.
+Let the blockchain sync, with the light client, it's pretty fast, around 15 mins, you can see if it's synced if you only have "Imported new block headers" messages on the logs.

 #### Metamask Setup